On this dayAug 01, 1944

-As the United States prepared to enter World War II in the 1940s, Philadelphia, Pennsylvania, quickly became one of the country's largest war production sources.
+As the U.S. prepared to enter World War II in the 1940s, Philadelphia quickly became one of the country's largest war production sources.
 As many as 600,000 workers relied on the PTC to get to their workplaces, including many factories.
 The strike threatened the entire city's ability to function, and crippled critical war-time production.

 White PTC employees James McMenamin, James Dixon, Frank Thompson, and Frank Carney led the strike, and threatened to maintain the protest until the Black workers were demoted.
 The strike grew to include over 6,000 workers, prevented nearly two million people from traveling, and cost businesses almost $1 million per day.